-If you’re an inefficient technical lifter, you’ll simply utilise other muscle groups, or other mechanisms for lifting weights like bouncing, or very fast reps to complete an exercise.
+If your technique while lifting is inefficient, you’ll simply utilise other muscle groups, or other mechanisms for lifting weights like bouncing, or very fast reps to complete an exercise.

 While this may work (superficially) in the short run, there will come a time, and maybe not straight away, that these other mechanisms will have sealants and won’t be able to help any further.

-These ‘cheats’ in progression will only cause injury, and will ultimately be a case of half a step forward, five steps backward.
-If you finding yourself adopting one too many of these poor habits, it’s critical you spend time re-educating yourself on the ‘right’ way to execute the movements.
+These ‘cheats’ in progression will only cause injury, and will ultimately be a case of half a step forward and five steps back.
+If you find yourself adopting one too many of these poor habits, it’s critical you spend time re-educating yourself on the ‘right’ way to execute the movements.

 That way you can avoid pain, feel the right muscle, and ultimately, ensure any progressive overload is taking place on the target muscle.

-You want your form to remain pristine as you progress loads.
+You want your form to remain pristine as you progress.